 Minnesota ranks 9th highest in state and local taxes

-Taxes in Minnesota are hefty and burdensome – this is not news.
-But when looking at our state’s tax burden altogether, we’re top 10 in the nation.
-Yikes!
-Minnesota ranks high on income tax rates – both corporate and individual.
-Our corporate income tax rate is also one of the highest in the nation.
+Minnesota is a high-tax state — this is not news.
+When looking at our state’s tax burden altogether, we are among the top 10 in the nation.
+Minnesota ranks high on both individual and corporate income taxes.

-In 2018, local and state tax collections in Minnesota were 9th highest in the nation.
-Minnesota ranked higher than 3 of its neighbors– Wisconsin, Iowa, and South Dakota–, and was only behind North Dakota.
-However, the tax burden is comparatively lower in North Dakota compared to Minnesota.
+Minnesota ranked higher than 3 of its neighbors — Wisconsin, Iowa, and South Dakota — and was only behind North Dakota.
+However, the tax burden is comparatively lower in North Dakota than in Minnesota because a significant portion of North Dakota’s tax revenue comes from the extractive industry.
 This means that among its neighbors, Minnesota potentially imposes the highest tax burden per capita.

 For example, even though North Dakota ranks third for state and local tax collections, the resource-rich state generates a substantial part of its tax revenue from severance taxes on oil and natural gas, which are borne mainly by consumers outside North Dakota.
 As a result, North Dakota joins the ranks of high-tax states in terms of per capita collections even though the tax burden on North Dakotans is comparatively low.